Nguyen020903/Online_Library_System_SectionHN01_Team-02_Sam.github.io/README.md

 Repository for Semester C 2023 COSC2634 - Building IT Systems

 ## 📖 Description
 Proposing an Online Library with dual benefits, this proposal outlines a platform that caters adeptly to both library managers and readers	 by offering tools and resources for efficient book management through an intuitive interface.
-For managers, it prioritizes streamlined management processes, offering seamless tasks like collection updates and organization.
-Readers gain from advanced search capabilities and personalized features like bookmarking and wish lists, ensuring a smooth and enhanced user experience.
-Additionally, users can take advantage of a well-integrated book reservation and fine system, further enhancing the overall utility of the platform.

 <br>

 <p>